lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-4. Now we need to create a directory to build the tutorial in and change to it.
+4. Now, create a directory to build the tutorial in and change to it.

 ```bash
 mkdir build